 After you have selected the blocks, you can click the 'Show/Update Preview' button to see a preview.
 You will see a large render of what the mural will look like with the chosen Minecraft blocks.
 You can zoom in and out get an idea about what the mural may look like from a distance.Show/Update Preview

-With this option you can harness the awesome power of mcfunction files to create the mural.
+With this option you can use mcfunction files to create the mural.
 If you use this option, you can then skip all of the other steps below.
 Please read the Wiki on Function Files to find out how it works.
 There is a limitation of 65,536 commands per function file.
 For a large picture, you may need to divide the function file into smaller files.

 You will need to be in creative mode now and you will need to give yourself a command block with this command: